d3m02/cpp_grimoire/C++ Notes/CppCon and similar/105 STL Algorithms in Less Than an Hour.md

  std::lower_bound |     |- std::upper_bound
 ```

-+ `std::binary_search` - takes collaction and value and return boolean is value in collaction or not.
++ `std::binary_search` - takes collection and value and return boolean is value in collection or not.

-### Searching a ragne
+### Searching a range
  + `std::search` - find range \[3 5 2\] in \[1 2 7 `3 5 2` 1 5 3 5 2\]`
  + `std::find_end` - same as search, but from end  \[1 2 7 3 5 2 1 5 `3 5 2`]`
 + `std::find_first_of` - find any first match from range \[5 2 3] in  \[1 `2` 7 3 5 2 1 5 3 5 2\]`